Candace is a mom, mad scientist, and enthusiast of all things spooky. Needless to say, Halloween is her favorite holiday.

 — Raymond Chandler

 Another way to be unnerved is to go somewhere with an otherworldly reputation.
-During the Fall, there are bunches of haunted attractions to be found.
-Haunted houses and other haunted places are usually an adrenaline rush meant to shock you and make you jump.
+During the fall, there are bunches of haunted attractions to be found.
+Haunted houses and other haunted places will give you an adrenaline rush for sure.
+Here are a few places you should check out:

 Taking pictures of creepy things can turn your outlook grimmer.
 Take pictures of shadows or of the forest at night.
 Go do a photo shoot in the cemetery.